chungers/infrakit/docs/aws/index.md

 ## Getting access to the beta

 Docker for AWS is currently in private beta.
 [Sign up](https://beta.docker.com) to get access.
-When you get into the beta, you will receive an email with an install link and details.
+When you get into the beta, you will receive an email with an install link and setup details.

 ## Prerequisites